joylarkin/Awesome-AI-Market-Maps/README.md

 💬 Tweet at me [@joy](https://twitter.com/joy) OR Connect with me on [LinkedIn](https://www.linkedin.com/in/joylarkin/)
 OR
 📩 Submit via email at jklarkin+AIMM AT gmail dot com
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;⤷ Are you a VC interested in working together?
+Let me know.

 🙌 Spread the word.